A direct representative of an importer

-- can lodge customs declarations in the name of and on behalf of his principal.
+- can lodge customs declarations in the name of and on behalf of the importer.

 - is responsible for customs debt only in situations where they were aware or should have been aware of the incorrectness of information provided in the customs declaration.

-Otherwise, the client alone is responsible for the possible customs debt and post-clearance.
+Otherwise, the importer alone is responsible for the customs debt and any post-clearance liabilities.

 An authorisation is not necessary

 For direct representation, the representative does not have to apply for an authorisation from Customs (authorisation for comprehensive guarantee).
-In direct representation, the payment period and other benefits are based on the principal’s authorisations, and the possible periodic filing is addressed and sent to the principal.
+The term of payment and other benefits are determined by the importer’s authorisations, and Customs will send any periodic filings to the importer.